Shelly7w7/Skyblock/README.md

 # SkyBlock
+This Plugin is NOT by me, its by @GiantQuartz, I am just keeping it updated.
 SkyBlock for PocketMine-MP servers.
 ### Contributions
 You are free to contribute to this project, any kind of help is accepted.